 In Sword of the Stars the Von Neumanns follow this.
 At first all they send are probe motherships that send out lesser drones; deadly to individual destroyers and almost untouchable by missiles, but otherwise lightly armed and not much trouble when you get better weapons.
 That's when you see Berserkers, which are much more powerful and resilient, able to sweep aside cruisers.
 If you still manage to prevail against multiple Berserker attacks, they deploy the Construct, which is stronger than even dreadnoughts and can cause an Earth-Shattering Kaboom.

 Kingdom Hearts has an interesting example.
-The first game has what appears to be the creator of all heartless, the embodiment of emotion corrupted.
-In Chain of Memories we see a preview of much more powerful beings called Nobodies who are the body and mind that's left over after a heartless is created; then we find out that the main villain of the first game is only 1/3rd of the psycho assistant of the real creator of the heartless and the villain of this game is the other 2/3rds.
-All of this goes to imply that the nobody and that the villain is resembling himself.
-Then we get Birth by Sleep in which it turns out again the main villain is more than he appears to be; in this case it turns out he used to be a very old powerful keyblade Mastter who then possesses a much younger keyblade wielder who is then split into the main villains of the first and second game.
+The first game has what appears to be the creator of all Heartless, the embodiment of emotion corrupted.
+In Chain of Memories we see a preview of much more powerful beings called Nobodies who are the body and mind that's left over after a Heartless is created; then we find out that the main villain of the first game is only 1/3rd of the psycho assistant of the real creator of the Heartless and the villain of this game is the other 2/3rds.
+All of this goes to imply that the Nobody and that the villain is resembling himself.
+Then we get Birth by Sleep in which it turns out again the main villain is more than he appears to be; in this case it turns out he used to be a very old powerful keyblade Master who then possesses a much younger keyblade wielder who is then split into the main villains of the first and second game.
 This all leads into Kingdom Hearts III in which all the previous main antagonists, minus all the side games (unless you count Birth By Sleep a side game) combined into one holy terror of a villain.

 Lufia series.
 You beat Gades, a dark god of destruction, only for you notice there are three more powerful villains out there.
 In the Sinistrals Boss Rush, it's quite clear Gades is the least powerful mainly because he can't cast powerful spells.